Heckler & Koch G3: Sights

 From the G3A2 variant the firearm is equipped with a relatively low iron sight line that consists of a Drehvisier a rotary rear drum and hooded front post.
 The rear sight is mechanically adjustable for both windage and elevation with the help of tools.
 This deliberately prevents non-armorers to (re)zero the iron sight line.
 The rotary drum features an open V-notch (numbered 1) for rapid target acquisition, close range, low light and impaired visibility use and three apertures (numbered 2, 3 and 4) used for: 200–400 m in 100 m increments for more precise aiming.
 The 1 V-notch and 2 or 200 m aperture settings have an identical point of aim.
 The V-notch and apertures are calibrated for US M80 / German DM111 series or other equivalent 9.5 g 7.62×51mm NATO ball ammunition.
 The receiver housing has recesses that work with STANAG claw mounts/HK clamp adapters used to mount day or night aiming optics.

 Barrel

-The rifled barrel - four right-hand grooves with a 305 mm twist rate - terminates with a slotted flash suppressor which can also be used to attach a bayonet or serve as an adapter for launching rifle grenades.
+The rifled barrel – four right-hand grooves with a 305 mm twist rate to adequately stabilize the military 7.62×51mm NATO ammunition of the era – terminates with a slotted flash suppressor which can also be used to attach a bayonet or serve as an adapter for launching rifle grenades.
 From the G3A3 the barrel was free floated from the stock and had polygonal rifling.
 The barrel chamber is fluted with twelve flutes, which assists in the initial extraction of a spent cartridge casing (since the breech is opened under very high barrel in internal cartridge case pressure).